memicelis/my-portfolio/README.md

 - **[flex]**
 - **[grid]**
-- **[multiple-sections]**
+- **[multiple-display-responsiveness]**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 💻 Getting Started <a name="getting-started"></a>

 > This web page is my portfolio site about me and my projects.
-At this moment it is only set up for mobile use.
+At this moment it is set for mobile and desktop version

 To get a local copy up and running, follow these steps.
 Clone this repository to your desired folder: